arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ml-anomaly-detection-app-note/content.md

 - **Window increase**: 1000 ms
 - **Frequency**: 7 Hz

 **Time series data** is critical in this application as it captures vibration measurements over consistent time intervals.
-The vibration data is composed of readings from the three accelerometers on the Nicla Sense ME, corresponding to the X, Y, and Z axes.
+The vibration data is composed of readings from the accelerometer on the Nicla Sense ME, corresponding to the X, Y, and Z axes.
 By analyzing these three-dimensional vibration values, the machine learning model can more accurately detect how vibrations evolve over time, identify patterns, and pinpoint deviations indicative of motor anomalies.

-In the spectral analysis block:
+In the processing block:

 ![Spectral Analysis block](assets/spectral-analysis.png)

 **Spectral Analysis** plays a crucial role in this application as it transforms raw vibration data into the frequency domain, uncovering patterns or anomalies that are not readily apparent in time-series data.
 By highlighting unique frequency components, this process significantly enhances the model's ability to detect motor issues, such as imbalance or misalignment, with improved precision.

-In the K-means:
+In the learning block:

 ![Anomaly Detection block](assets/k-means.png)